Moodys19/ADL-Hallucination-Detection/README.md

 - Final Report *5-7 hours*

-- Final Presentation Preperation *5 hours*
+- Final Presentation preparation *5 hours*
     - Concept/script creation
     - Research on how to film and edit videos
     - Finding courage